hugeandbulk/rumor/concept.md

 02):

 In the social sciences, a rumor involves a form of a statement whose veracity is not quickly or ever confirmed.
 In addition, some scholars have identified rumor as a subset of propaganda.
 Sociology, psychology, and communication studies have widely varying definitions of rumor.

+03):

+Rumors are also often discussed with regard to misinformation and disinformation (the former often seen as simply false and the latter seen as deliberately false, though usually from a government source given to the media or a foreign government).